magento/merchdocs/src/sales-channels/asc/creating-assigning-catalog-products.md

 ---
-title: Creating and Assigning Products
+title: Create and Assign Products
 ---